-Although RTDAQ only supports single datalogger projects in RTMC, the documentation included here applies to RTMC in all Campbell Scientific software products.
+NOTE Although RTDAQ only supports single datalogger projects in RTMC, the documentation included here applies to RTMC in all Campbell Scientific software products.
 Therefore, any references to multi-datalogger projects may be ignored for RTDAQ implementations.
 The Real-Time Monitoring and Control (RTMC) software provides the ability to create and run graphical screens to display real-time data as RTDAQ collects it from a datalogger.
 Controls are also provided to view and set datalogger ports and flags, as well as values of variables.
 As RTDAQ collects data from a datalogger, the displays in RTMC are automatically updated.
 RTMC has two operating modes: Development and Run-Time.
 The Development mode allows you to create and edit a real-time graphic display screens for displaying data collected from a datalogger.
 The custom creation of data display screens helps to meet specialized data display requirements.
 Once the screen is built and saved as a project file, the screen can be displayed using RTMC Run-Time.
 Both RTMC Development and RTMC Run-Time are provided with RTDAQ.

-For RTMC's display to update in RTDAQ, you must be connected to a datalogger.
+NOTE For RTMC's display to update in RTDAQ, you must be connected to a datalogger.
 This is different from the operation of RTMC within LoggerNet, which requires scheduled data collection to be active for updates to occur.
 Scheduled data collection is not available within RTDAO.

-8.1 Development Mode

-RTMC Development is a graphic display editor that allows the user to easily place graphical components on the display screen and associate them with data values.
+8.1 Development Mode 🖾 RTMC Development is a graphic display editor that allows the user to easily place graphical components on the display screen and associate them with data values.

 There is an enhanced version of the RTMC Development product known as RTMC Pro.
 RTMC Pro must be purchased separately from RTDAQ, but it installs and operates seamlessly from within the RTDAQ environment.
-After installation, an RTMC Pro to the standard RTMC Developer button .
+After installation, an RTMC Pro Developer button will appear on the RTDAQ Toolbar next to the standard RTMC Developer button is.
 Since only the standard version of RTMC Developer comes in the RTDAQ package, that is the software that is discussed in this manual.
 Refer to the RTMC Pro manual for more details about how to use RTMC Pro within RTDAQ.
+The RTMC Development window, as shown below, has three sections.